ryancramuh/ryancramuh.github.io/CPE523/523_homework/523_homework5.md

 ![pi_model](pi_model.png)

 Let the wire have length $L$, capacitance per unit length $C_W$, and a resistance per unit length $R_w$.
-The inverters are sized for equal rise and fall time with p to n ratio of $\Beta$.
-The transistor gate capacitance per $\mu m$ is $C_T$ and the equivalent resistance is $R_T \times \mu m$. (i.e., an inverter with an nMOS of width $W$ $\mu m$, will have $W(1+\Beta)C_T$ of gate capacitance and an equal resistance of $R_T/W$ for pull-up and pull-down).
+The inverters are sized for equal rise and fall time with p to n ratio of $\beta$.
+The transistor gate capacitance per $\mu m$ is $C_T$ and the equivalent resistance is $R_T \times \mu m$. (i.e., an inverter with an nMOS of width $W$ $\mu m$, will have $W(1+\beta)C_T$ of gate capacitance and an equal resistance of $R_T/W$ for pull-up and pull-down).
 The diffusion capacitance per $\mu m$ is $C_D$, and for our analysis, it is roughly equal to the gate cap.
 We break the entire wire into $N$ segments by inserting $N-1$ repeaters.
 The figure below hows an example line with $N=3$.
 We will assume that the final load capacitance is equal to the capacitance of a repeater (it keeps the problem symmetric).
 Here assume that the drive is also part of the repeater chain.
 Thus you can use $N$ in your calculations instead of $N-1$.

 ![inverter](inverter.png)

 Let's now zoom in to one segment of repeater and wire.
-You already know how to model an inveter - It has a driving resistance of $R_T / W$ and an intrinsic cap of $W(1+\Beta)C_D$.
+You already know how to model an inveter - It has a driving resistance of $R_T / W$ and an intrinsic cap of $W(1+\beta)C_D$.
 We will use the "pi model" for our wire segment (not that in the diagram below, the wire segment is of one length).
-Finally, since we consider a repeater as our load, we can model it simply as $W(1+\Beta)C_T$ of gate cap.
+Finally, since we consider a repeater as our load, we can model it simply as $W(1+\beta)C_T$ of gate cap.
 Putting things together we get:

 ![together](together.png)